MobileNativeFoundation/rules_xcodeproj/CONTRIBUTING.md

 into the directory if the example app is in a separate `WORKSPACE` with `cd examples/integration; bazel run //:xcodeproj`.

+You can run the internal tests as well:
+`bazel test //test/internal/xcschemes:all`

 You can even test your changes in a separate project living outside this repo by overriding the module or repository in your `.bazelrc`.
 ```